serdimoa/charting/Symbology.md

 ```

 #####has_intraday <false>
-Boolean showing whether symbol has intraday history data.
+Boolean showing whether symbol has intraday (minutes) history data.
 If it's false then all buttons for intradays resolutions will be disabled when this symbol is active in chart.
 If it is set to true, all resolutions that are supplied directly by the datafeed must be provided in `intraday_multipliers` array.

 #####supported_resolutions